 - 1 Click Object ▶ Symmetry ▶ Edit Symmetry. - 2 Click the open curve that you want to fuse with its mirrored copy.
 If the curve end points do not meet on the symmetry line, drag them with the Shape tool until they snap to the symmetry line.
-If it is difficult to snap the end points of the primary curve to the symmetry line, make sure that the Snap to Symmetry Lines command is enabled (View Snap to Symmetry Lines). - On the property bar, click the Fuse open curves button 🔆.
+If it is difficult to snap the end points of the primary curve to the symmetry line, make sure that the Snap to Symmetry Lines command is enabled (View ▶ Snap to ▶ Symmetry Lines).